pedro-moreira-ibm/bob_workshop_portugal/lab3.1/README.md

 <img width="3821" height="2217" alt="image" src="https://github.com/user-attachments/assets/b621c6c0-5757-4d67-8018-0ad1910b9b50" />

-Once again, BOB will use the official documentation to produce what was requested.
-Once its done, explore the agent file to verify that the agent is instructed to use the tool, as well as other behavior instructions that BOB considered relevant for this case and added.
+Bob will once again use the MCP documentation server as reference to generate the agent.

+After the generation is complete, inspect the generated agent file and verify:
+- The tool is correctly connected to the agent
+- The instructions and behavior match the intended use case

 <img width="3839" height="2222" alt="image" src="https://github.com/user-attachments/assets/db3d437c-7cca-49cd-b6d3-c19422f7e708" />

-**✅ Checkpoint**: Agent and tool created
+**✅ Checkpoint:** The agent and tool were successfully created.

 ---

-## Step 4: Add the agent and Tool to watsonx Orchestrate
+# Step 4: Import the Agent and Tool into watsonx Orchestrate

-In this step, you will connect your local project to a watsonx Orchestrate environment and import the agent and tool.
+In this step, you will connect your local project to a watsonx Orchestrate environment and import the generated assets.

-Before Bob can import the tools, you first need:
+Before importing anything, you will need:
 - An IBM Cloud API key
-- The URL of your watsonx Orchestrate instance
+- Your watsonx Orchestrate instance URL

-Bob will then:
+Bob will then help:
-- Configure a watsonx Orchestrate environment
+- Configure the watsonx Orchestrate environment
 - Authenticate to the environment
-- Import the MCP tools
+- Import the tool and agent
-- Fix any dependency or configuration issues
+- Resolve any dependency or configuration issues

-- Verify that the tools are available in watsonx Orchestrate
+---

-### 4.1: Generate an IBM Cloud API Key
+## 4.1: Generate an IBM Cloud API Key

 Go to your IBM Cloud account and generate an API key.